Main Content

 Proposal Submission and Evaluation

-Proposals are to be submitted along with a proposal for the Research and Creative Activity Fund (RCAF).
-A full proposal is required from each applicant.
-If no additional funding is requesting from RCAF, the budget will simply include the summer research salary.
+Requests are to be submitted as a Research and Creative Activity Fund (RCAF) proposal.
+A full RCAF proposal is required from each applicant.
+If your project does not require funding outside of the $6,000 summer salary supplement, meaning you do not have a need in your project for additional expenses, the budget will simply include the summer research salary supplement.
 If RCAF monies are also sought, then the budget can include both those funds and the summer salary.

 The proposals will be reviewed by the TCU Research and Creative Activity Fund (RCAF) Committee.
-The evaluation criteria are the same as those used in the review of RCAF proposals.
-Faculty are encouraged to submit a RCAF proposal to complement their summer salary request which could provide funding for travel, supplies, or other items in support of the project.
+The evaluation criteria for the JFSRP are the same as those used in the review of RCAF proposals.
+Faculty are encouraged to submit a RCAF budget request to complement their summer salary supplement request which could provide funding for research related travel, supplies, or other items in support of the project.

 There is no separate application form.
-Application is made through the RCAF process.
+Application for the JFSRP supplement is made through the RCAF process.
 As specified on the RCAF webpage, proposals are to be prepared according to the guidelines.
 One pdf file containing the complete submission should be submitted electronically to the Office of Sponsored Programs at SponsoredPrograms@tcu.edu by the deadline specified in the call for proposals.

 Deadline Dates